-Looking for a unique Ontario vacation?
+Looking for a unique Ontario vacation that combines recreation and history?
 Check out Le Boat, Canada, and explore the Rideau Canal on a houseboat-style boating holiday in a deluxe cabin cruiser.

 Boating Vacation on the Rideau Canal

 “You’ve got to reverse and dock on the right if you want power,” Jeff, the Parks Canada lockmaster told us as we passed through Chaffey’s Lock into the stone-lined channel where we intended to spend the night.